elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

   * We can specify the optimizers by 'name' or initialize the respective classes for customization

   * Choice of optimizers
-    - SGD : Stochastic Gradient Descent Optimizer
+    - SGD: Stochastic Gradient Descent Optimizer
     - Momentum / Nesterov
     - Adagrad
     - RMSProp